There are thousands of different allergy and viral (Coronavirus) masks in the shop.

 At the same time, it requires to be sealed enough that potential contaminants from the patient’s body can’t harm the medical experts in turn.

-The Protection Standards for Surgical Masksasks have defence standards that are regulated by the FDA.
+Surgical masks have defence standards that are regulated by the FDA.
 The association that sets the standards is called ASTM, or the American Society of Testing and Materials.

 This international association is responsible for developing and publishing technical standards regarding many different services, systems, products, and materials.